Godswilldev/miniTwitterClone/README.md

 # Chirper Project

-This repo is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-Most of the commits in this repository correspond to videos in the program.
+Mini twitter clone with major functionalities like liking a tweet, replying to a tweet, composing a new tweet etc.
+Built with

+- `ReactJs`
+- `Redux`
+- `React-router`

 ## Project Setup

-* clone the Project - `git@github.com:udacity/reactnd-chirper-app.git`
+- clone the Project - `git clone https://github.com/Godswilldev/miniTwitterClone.git`
-* install the dependencies - `npm install`
+- install the dependencies - `npm install`
+- Start the server - `npm start`

 ## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

-If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.
+Fork the repo, make changes and send a pull request

 ## License